-What is CAN bus Data?
+What is CAN Bus Data?

 CAN (Controller Area Network) bus data is a robust vehicle bus standard designed to allow microcontrollers and devices (also known as small computers and sensors) to communicate with each other without a host computer.